logan-gall/GoogleCloudAPITesting/README.md

    * Go to ```localhost:5001``` and see if it works properly

 ## YAML
 YAML files are a way to execute terminal commands easily.

-## Google Cloud Build
+They consist of 'steps' which are different sections of commands.
+This demo has 3 steps:
-Google cloud build is an environment to execute our docker container build.
+* Call Google Cloud Build to build the docker container
+* Push the docker container from cloud build to google cloud run
+* Deploy the docker container on google cloud run

+The *$_variables* are autofilled credentials that were defined in the initial cloud setup.
+The *cloudbuild.yaml* file in this demo is the first thing called when there is a push to the GitHub repo.

+Additionally, code testing could be added to the YAML file by defining a cloud program that tests the code to be run whenever there is a push.

+# Part 3: Current Status
+The project has a very simple working demo at this link:

+*Link removed because it costs me money on google cloud*

+## Future Steps
+* Create testing / QAQC features
-## Google Cloud Run
+  * Compare GitHub vs Google Cloud for testing Code
-Google cloud run is the place where we can create web access for our build.

-## Google API Gateway
-Google cloud API gateway provides a robust service to interact with our code in a headless environment.
+* Link Google Cloud API to allow API connection to our web service
+* Create more advanced demos than a simple webpage